Can Large Multimodal Models Understand Agricultural Scenes? Benchmarking with AgroMind: Dataset description

 \textbf{ACFR Orchard Fruit Dataset.} We ingested CSV-formatted annotations containing fruit radius measurements and computed each fruit’s equivalent radius to filter oversized instances for QA pair generation.
 Concurrently, images were partitioned into four spatial quadrants to derive region-level distribution metrics, facilitating regional distribution inference queries.
 Finally, we superimposed random noise patches corresponding to various fruit species to introduce distractors in multiple-choice species classification tasks.

-\textbf{2018 AI Challenge Dataset.} We parsed original leaf-image annotations to extract crop species, disease category, and severity level.
+\textbf{2018 AI Challenge Dataset.} We parsed original leaf-image annotations to extract crop species, disease category, and severity level, after first cleansing augmented samples by excluding flipped, rotated, and duplicated images identified through filename markers.
 Using spatial disease maps, we instantiated QA templates for crop classification, health-status inference, and severity quantification.
 To guarantee comprehensive coverage, we applied stratified downsampling to the generated QA pairs—ensuring each crop–disease combination is represented—and then randomly sampled the balanced set to yield a diverse and complete QA corpus.

 \textbf{IP102 Dataset.} We parsed and indexed VOC-formatted annotations encompassing 102 pest categories.
 To formulate identification challenges, we sampled distractor species from the same taxonomic superclasses as each ground-truth pest, thereby generating multiple-choice queries probing pest identity and associated crop relevance.
 Additionally, leveraging the dataset’s pest count annotations, we instantiated enumeration queries to assess quantitative reasoning.